-Tell you true that this race may never pass away until all these things might bring themselves into being.
+Tell you true that this race may never pass away until all these things might happen.

 The whole human race is hidden hidden behind the word translated as "generation."
 The translation of this verse as a prophecy about the future is very misleading.
 It is more of a tease than a prophecy.
 What is hidden in the Greek is the explicit idea that this is possible, but not certain.
 Also, from reading the translation, one might think the phrases "pass away" and "come to pass" had something in common in the Greek.
 They don't.

 The "verily" phrase is used frequently by Christ.
 Its meaning is discussed in detail in this article.
 It is a play on words that means both "tell you true" and "To reap, I teach".
 The word translated as "verily" is from the Hebrew word that means "truly" or "certainly," but it sounds like a Greek word with the same meaning.
 In Greek, that word also means "to reap."

 The "not" here is both of the Greek negatives used together.
 Greek has two negatives, one objective, one subjective.
 The use of both together is more extreme, like saying "you cannot really think" or, more simple, "never".

 The word translated as "generation" means "race", "family", and "generation".
 Christ uses this term frequently in criticism, but that criticism seems more aim at a certain type of person, or, more narrowly, a certain group among his own people, than it is his generation as we used the term.
 It is the word from which we get the scientific "genus".